doofus-01/wesnoth-Archaic_Era/README.md

 later version, under the same terms as the main BfW project.

-Note: The artwork will most likely be released under CC-BY-SA, but there is a fraction that is derivative of artwork from the BfW project, so there are some conflicts to work out first.
+Note: Most of the artwork is released under CC BY-SA, but there is a fraction that is derivative of artwork from the BfW project.
+Please see the ART_LICENSE file for more information.

 Installing